nathanknox/markdown-cv/index.md

   - Technical authority on the breadth of the Databricks product, with deep specialization in cloud architecture, data engineering, platform, security, cyber, and DS/ML/AI.
   - Strategic advisor, architect, and builder driving successful technology transformations at scale.
   - Force multiplier through mentorship, OSS contribution, Databricks solution accelerators, and reference architectures.
-  - Founder and co-author of the Databricks Security Reference Architecture project, leveraging Terraform to help customers securely scale from zero to production in days instead of months.
+  - Founder and co-author of the Databricks Security Reference Architecture project, leveraging Terraform to help customers securely scale deployments from zero to production in days instead of months.

 `2017-2019`
 __Accenture__ - _Manager_